felmur/showansi/README.md

 ## Dependencies
 To compile and run *showansi* you need to have Qt libraries >= version 6 installed.

+## Compilation
+Please go in program directory and type this in your bash console:

+        qmake6
+        make

+To install *showansi* in the system, type:

+        sudo cp showansi /usr/bin

 ## Simple Test
 Please go in program directory and type this in your bash console: